 - 25% said they are more likely to purchase from that brand.

 Does something as simple as the font and color treatment of an advertisement impact consumers’ perception of it?
 Yes, but not in the way one might expect.

 - 57% of respondents agreed sample copy tagline was targeting women

 - 43% of respondents thought it was targeting men.

 Makes your hair stronger + more resilient.

-However, when provided more information the font and colors of the men’s ad tagline respondents had mixed opinions on who the ad was targeting.
+However, when provided more information on the font and colors of the men’s ad tagline, respondents had mixed opinions on who the ad was targeting.
 189 people responded both men and women, while only 112 responded men.